 The Woodland Park multipurpose room may be reserved by one or more student organizations for specific activities.
 To request permission to do so, a representative from the organization(s) must complete a Common Area Use Application and turn it in to the Woodland Park desk at least 14 days before the date of the activity.

 Every enrolled student automatically receives a university computer account which provides access to instructional files and software, e-mail, free dial-in access from off campus and other resources.
 Students are required to maintain this account which will be used by NMU to send time-critical information to students.
 The university will use a student’s NMU e-mail account as its primary means of communicating official university business, including legally required information.

 As a condition of enrollment, all students are required to report at the beginning of each semester the local address at which they will be living.
 Changes of address between residence hall rooms may be arranged at the reception desk in the hall where the student has been living.
 Other changes of address must be filed within five class days of the change.

 Failure to comply with this policy may result in summary termination of enrollment by the dean of students.

 Laundry facilities are located in or near each apartment facility.
 The laundry facilities are intended for tenant use only.
 Part of a tenant's rent includes the comprehensive fee that covers laundry and additional services.

-The Center, Norwood, and Center Street apartments have laundry facilities in each building.
+Norwood and Center Street: There are laundry facilities in each building.